h908714124/bean-standard/README.md

 }
 ````

-A class `Animal_Builders` will be generated in the same package.
+A class `Animal_Builder.java` will be generated in the same package.
 A builder instance can be obtained from one of the three generated static methods:

 * `Animal_Builders.builder()` to obtain an empty builder.